IIIF/api/source/api/presentation/3.0/index.md

 ##### choiceHint

 A hint associated with a Choice resource that a client can use to determine the publisher's intent as to which agent _SHOULD_ make the choice between the different options.
 In the absence of any `choiceHint` value, the rendering application can use any algorithm or process to make the determination.
 This specification defines the two values specified in the table below.
-Other hints _MAY_ be given, and if they are, they _MUST_ be URIs.
-The value _MUST_ be a string.
+Others may be defined externally, and would be given as a full URI.

+The value _MUST_ be a string, taken from the table below or a full URI.

-* A Choice _MAY_ have exactly one `choiceHint`.
+* A Choice _MAY_ have exactly one `choiceHint`.<br/>
+  Clients _SHOULD_ process choiceHint on Choice.

 > | Value | Description |
 | ----- | ----------- |